 As I worked four of the castors bounced out of the holes and fell to the floor.

-Lubricate The Parts I Needed To Seperate
+Lubricating The Parts I Needed To Separate

 Like all emulsions it tends to separate and needs plenty of shaking to keep it as an emulsion.